Origin and History

 Service during the War

 On 21 February 1705, the regiment set off from Bavaria for Northern Italy.
-In the night of 31 May to 1 June, after a march of three hours, at 1:00 a.m. the 4 battalions of the regiment launched an assault on the French entrenchments at Naviglio.
+In the night of 31 May to 1 June, after a march of three hours, at 1:00 a.m., Duke Carl von Württemberg, the proprietor of the regiment, at the head of four battalions (not from his regiment!) launched an assault on the French entrenchments at Naviglio (the present regiment was not involved).
 On 16 August, the regiment fought at the Battle of Cassano where it was deployed in the second line.
-In this action, the regiment lost its colonel and lieutenant-colonel as well as 102 men dead and 130 wounded.
+In this action, the regiment lost Colonel Wilstorff and Lieutenant-Colonel Copenhagen as well as 102 men dead and 130 wounded (including Duke Carl von Württemberg).
 During the winter-quarters, the regiment lost several men to sickness.

 In February 1706, the regiment counted only 400 men.
 In September, it took part in the relief of Turin.
-On 7 September, it fought in the first line at the Battle of Turin, launching three assaults on the enemy entrenchments.
-His commander, Lieutenant-Colonel Baron Neustein was severely wounded (he would die of his wound in November).
+On 7 September, two battalions fought in the first line under the command of its proprietor, at the Battle of Turin, launching three assaults on the enemy entrenchments.
+Lieutenant-Colonel Baron Neustein was severely wounded (he would die of his wound in November).
 From 6 to 21 October, the regiment took part in the siege of Pizzighetone.

-From May to August 1707, the regiment took part in the unsuccessful expedition against Toulon.
+From May to August 1707, part of the regiment participated in the unsuccessful expedition against Toulon while another part remained in Cremona.
 By 21 September, the regiment was back to Susa in Italy.
 It then took its winter-quarters, part in Susa, part in Mirandola.
+Troops quartered in Mirandola were soon transferred to Comacchio because of the unhealthy conditions in their former quarters.
+After a few weeks, they returned to Mirandola.

 In March 1711, the regiment was transferred from Mirandola to Mantua.
-In June, it accompanied the Imperial corps who launched an offensive on Montméliant in France.
-On 13 September, the regiment distinguished itself in the defence of an outpost at Valon.
+In June, it accompanied the Imperial corps who launched an offensive on Montmélian in France (part of the regiment remained in Mantua).
+On 13 September, one battalion of the regiment distinguished itself in the defence of an outpost at Valon.
+After this unsuccessful offensive, it returned to Mantua.

 |Coat||pearl grey with a pearl grey lining and with pewter buttons on the right side and 1 pewter button on each side in the small of the back